The dark matter content of Milky Way dwarf spheroidal galaxies: Draco, Sextans and Ursa Minor: Method

 where the total surface number density $\Sigma_{\mathrm{tot}} (x^\prime,y^\prime)$ is the superposition of the surface number densities of two populations: $\Sigma_{\mathrm{tot}}=\Sigma^{\mathrm{metal-poor}}+\Sigma^{\mathrm{metal-rich}}$.

-To calculate the spatial probability, we need to construct the surface number density map for each population.
-If the maps of two populations are left completely free, there may be too many parameters which are difficult for our model to constrain.
+For the spatial probability, if the maps of two populations are completely free, there are too many parameters which are difficult to constrain.
 To reduce the number of free parameters, we first construct two template maps, and the surface number density maps of two populations are assumed to be linear combinations of these two template maps.

 To construct the template maps, we first apply a simple hard cut in metallicity to divide spectroscopically observed member stars into two template populations.
-This hard cut is chosen to maximize\footnote{We have also tried different choices of hard cuts, such as the cuts that leave some gap in between the two populations, so that they are more separated.
-Our best constrained model profiles remain almost the same.} the half-number radii\footnote{The radius within which it includes half of the stars in the sample.} difference between the two template populations after the division.
-Next we compute the surface number density maps of the two template populations defined by this hard cut, with the maps fixed as template maps.
+This hard cut is chosen to maximize the half-number radii difference between the two template populations after the division.
+Next we compute the surface number density maps of the two template populations defined by this hard cut.
 We call the two templates as red and blue.
 Note, however, the template maps created in this way are subject to incompleteness due to fiber collisions, and the completeness fraction is lower in more central regions where the surface number density of target member stars is higher.
 To correct for the incompleteness, we first calculate the completeness fraction map according to the ratios of the surface number density maps between spectroscopically observed member stars and the full sample of target stars in the membership catalog (see Section~\ref{subsec:member star}).
 We multiply the red and blue template maps by the inverse of the completeness fraction map to correct for the incompleteness.
-The completeness fraction map is the same for both templates, as without spectroscopic metallicity measurements for target stars without fiber assignments, it is impossible for us to divide them into two populations.
+The completeness fraction map is the same for both templates, as it is impossible for us to divide targets into two populations.

 After constructing the template maps, the surface number density map of each population in the chemodynamical model is the linear combination of these two template maps.
 For example, the surface number density map of the metal-poor population $\Sigma^{\mathrm{metal-poor}}$ can be written as